rebel7580/rebel7580.github.io/Wx/controlvars.md

 {id 741 main Fog description fog icon 50d}
 </pre>

 For Web and MQTT, WeatherCond and FcWeatherCond<i>m</i> are presented as arrays of JSON-formated weather information.
-Example:
+Example (formatted for readability):

 <pre>
 {